-Six (6) written submissions were received following public exhibition of the application.
+Six (6) submissions were received during the initial public exhibition period.
+One (1) submission was received during re-exhibition of the amended proposal.
 Copies of the written submissions have been provided separately to members of the DAP.

 Key issues raised in the submissions received and comments are provided as follows: